Which country is cheaper, the UK or Belgium?

-The museums, monuments, and landmarks in The UK are among the most recognizable in the world.
+Travelers visit The UK from around the world to see its many world-famous attractions.
 Visitors will find some terrific museums not just in London, but all over the country.
 For starters, the British Museum is world famous, but York also has the Railway Museum.
 The smaller town of Bath has its Baths, and you'll find plenty of art galleries all over such as Kelvingrove in Glasgow or the McManus in Dundee.

 See also 14 Free Things to do in Brussels.

-Belgium and The UK both are comparable with their activities in villages and small towns.
+Belgium and The UK both are comparable with their great activities in villages and small towns.

 Belgium is a great destination to visit small towns and villages just waiting to be explored.
 Some of the more popular small towns to visit draw large crowds to see the old cathedrals, local markets, narrow canals, historic homes, and delicious local cuisine.
 Bruges is one of the most popular towns for travelers because it has several gorgeous cathedrals, scenic canals, museums, and terrific restaurants all packed into a small walkable area.
 Other popular smaller towns include Spa, where you'll find relaxing hot springs; Bouillon, home of a beautiful castle; Durbuy, with its winding narrow streets; Dinant, with cliffs above a scenic river; and Rochefort, famous for its beer from the historic monastery.
 But dozens more small towns are dotted around the countryside, and if you have the time, are worth visiting.